-Title: Microfinance in Rural Areas – Access to Finance for the Poor
+Title: Microfinance in Rural Areas – Access to Finance for the Poor IV

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Bank of the Lao PDR